 When I saw a class offered the very week I was there, I had to go.
 Plus, to my delight it was about seafood.
 Even then it wasn’t cheap but I knew it was probably a once in a lifetime chance.
 It was held in the basement of The Lady & Sons and was a small, intimate group.
 What you saw on TV is what she was in person, along with Jamie, Michael, and Aunt Peggy.
 There was time for talking, autographs and pictures.
 About a month later, I even got a feature article in the local newspaper.

-Here is the Crab Cake recipe I took away from the class which I continue to make today.
-She said at the time it was the same recipe used for The Lady & Sons.
+Here is my version of the Crab Cake recipe I took away from the class which I continue to make today.
+Several versions of this have been used at The Lady & Sons.

 Hope you enjoy.